-The Community Planning Association of Southwest Idaho considered many factors when setting the fiscal year 2015 budget, including funding from federal agencies and program requests from member agencies.
+Community Planning Association of Southwest Idaho considered many factors when setting the FY2016 budget, including funding from federal agencies and program requests from member agencies.

-The following revenue assumptions were taken into account when adopting the FY2015 Unified Planning Work Program:
+The following revenue assumptions were taken into account when adopting the FY2016 Unified Planning Work Program:

-- Total member dues remain at 2014 levels. - \$1,198,033 is budgeted for Consolidated Planning Grant funds and reflects the amount scheduled in the Regional Transportation Improvement Program.
+- Total member dues increased from FY2015 levels.
+While the per-capita rate remained the same, the increase was due to increased population growth. - \$1,169,259 is budgeted for Consolidated Planning Grant funds and reflects the amount scheduled in the Regional Transportation Improvement Program.